sarikasurampudi/oml/oml-fun-on-adb/automl/automl.md

 	![Experiments page](images/open-customers-360.png)

-2. Scroll down to the Leader Board, click on the Naive Bayes model row.
+2. Scroll down to the Leader Board, click on the Naïve Bayes model row.
 Clicking on a model row enables all the Leader Board options - Deploy, Rename, Create Notebooks, and Metrics.
 Click **Create Notebook**.
 The Create Notebook dialog opens.

  	![Create Notebook option in Leader Board](images/create-notebook-lb.png)